-- Nursing (Adult) BSc, Nursing (Child) BSc and Nursing (Mental Health) BSc: normally 5 GCSEs at grade C/4 or above including: maths, English, and 2 science subjects.
+- Nursing (Adult) BSc, Nursing (Child) BSc and Nursing (Mental Health) BSc: GCSEs at grade C/4 in English and maths.

-- Midwifery BSc: normally 5 GCSEs at grade C/4 or above including: science, maths and English Language.
+- Midwifery BSc: GCSEs at grade C/4 in English Language and maths.

 - Radiography BSc: 5 GCSEs at grade C/4 or above including: maths, English and science.

-- Social Work BA: 5 GCSEs at grade C/4 or above including: maths and English.
+- Social Work BA: GCSEs at grade C/4 in English and maths.

 We give priority to applicants who live permanently in the UK and meet at least two of the following: